 Broadband is a connection to the internet that is always on, allowing for constant access without the need to dial up.
 It is normally provided at a fixed cost per month, and has a much larger capacity to send and receive data to and from the internet than the old dial-up internet connection.
 This makes web browsing, emailing, downloading and sending files much faster.

 As the internet becomes more important in business and domestic life, fast broadband connectivity becomes vital.
 Broadband packages can now include internet access, telephone and multi-channel TV.
-The Government is committed to delivering broadband access to everyone in the country by 2015, with minimum speeds of 2Mbps and using as great a proportion of superfast solutions as possible.
+The Government is committed to delivering broadband access to everyone in the country, with minimum speeds of 2Mbps and using as great a proportion of superfast solutions as possible.
 Superfast broadband has been clarified to mean at least 24Mbps.

-What will the project provide, and what difference will it mean to me?
+What will the project provide and what difference will it mean to me?

 The project will provide substantial upgrades to the broadband infrastructure.

 By the end of 2016, 90 percent of our homes and businesses will have access to the benefits of fibre broadband and the remaining premises in the project area will have access to at least 2Mbps.

 How do I get broadband?

 Once you've checked your line to confirm what type of broadband is available to you, you can order broadband by contacting the different Internet Service Providers (ISPs) in your area, so you can just shop around and choose the best deal for you.
 There are consumer comparison sites to help you compare providers, such as Choose.